devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-2.md

 This output indicates which binary strings contain at least three occurrences of '1'.

-## 21) Write a Python script using regular expressions to check if a binary string starts with 0 and has an odd length, or starts with 1 and has an even length.
+## <mark> 21) Write a Python script using regular expressions to check if a binary string starts with 0 and has an odd length, or starts with 1 and has an even length. </mark>

 To check if a binary string meets the criteria of starting with '0' and having an odd length, or starting with '1' and having an even length using regular expressions in Python, you can use the `re` module.